-- Bad oral hygiene: If you do not thoroughly brush and floss your teeth, and use mouthwash, food particles remain in your mouth and cause bacterial growth.
+If you do not practice proper oral hygiene such as thoroughly brush and floss your teeth, and use mouthwash, food particles remain in your mouth and cause bacterial growth.

 If you want to identify what causes your bad breath, we suggest starting a food log, identifying what medications you take, noting any recent procedures as well as any illness that you may be suffering from.

 It is critical to brush your teeth twice per day.
 It is also important to use a toothpaste that contains fluoride and a toothbrush

 that has bristles that are not too stiff.
 Flossing is critical in removing particles of food and plaque from your teeth and mouth.
 Don’t forget about your tongue either; brushing or using a tongue scraper will suffice.
 If you have dentures or bridges, you should clean them thoroughly overnight and replace them in the morning.

 Yes, you still need to visit the dentist twice per year.
 We cannot stress this enough.
 Your routine visits will keep your mouth healthy, save you from unnecessary time and treatment, and eliminate many causes of bad breath.

 We can offer some helpful hints and tips to kick the habit!

 Increasing your water intake will keep your mouth from drying out.
 Additionally, tap water contains fluoride as an added bonus.

 If You Are Still Suffering From Bad Breath, Contact Dr. Morabito

 If you have tried the above, and have not solved the problem behind your bad breath, we can treat most cases.
 If we find that your mouth is healthy, we may need to refer you to a physician to make a determination about what might be causing your bad breath.